xtk93x/Leaflet.TileLayer.ColorFilter/DEVELOPMENT.md

 ### 4. Deployment to NPM

-After completing the checklist and merging all changes into the `main` branch, follow these steps to publish:
+After completing the checklist and merging all changes into the `master` branch, follow these steps to publish:

-1.  **Ensure `main` is up-to-date:**
+1.  **Ensure `master` is up-to-date:**
     ```bash
-    git checkout main
+    git checkout master
-    git pull origin main
+    git pull origin master
     ```

 2.  **Bump the version:**